Death visits a coffee shop for their espresso machine.

 “That must explain why you can see me.”

-There was a seriousness in Death’s tone that made Janet think of her bother who took his own life.
+There was a dark seriousness in Death’s tone that made Janet think of her brother, who took his own life.

 Janet reached for Death’s hand.
 “Yes, I can see you.
 Everyone can see you.
 Look, I know we don’t know each other, but if you need someone to talk to, I can connect you with someone who can help you.”